About the Ensembl Project

 The Ensembl project was started in 1999, some years before the draft human genome was completed.
 Even at that early stage it was clear that manual annotation of 3 billion base pairs of sequence would not be able to offer researchers timely access to the latest data.
 The goal of Ensembl was therefore to automatically annotate the genome, integrate this annotation with other available biological data and make all this publicly available via the web.
 Since the website's launch in July 2000, many more genomes have been added to Ensembl and the range of available data has also expanded to include comparative genomics, variation and regulatory data.

-Ensembl is based at the European Molecular Biology Laboratory's European Bioinformatics Institute (EMBI-EBI), which is located on the Wellcome Genome Campus in Hinxton, south of the city of Cambridge, United Kingdom.
+Ensembl is based at the European Molecular Biology Laboratory's European Bioinformatics Institute, which is located on the Wellcome Genome Campus in Hinxton, south of the city of Cambridge, United Kingdom.

 You can read more about ongoing developments in Ensembl on our blog.

-If you would like to cite Ensembl in your work, we recommend refering to the most recent overview article.
+If you would like to cite Ensembl or Ensembl Genomes in your work, we recommend referring to our most recent NAR overview article.

 Assemblies and sequence